APIs, concepts, guides, and more

 axis->AmpEnableSet(true);

-// Call the initialization task to initialize the global variables and get pointers to RapidCode objects
+// call the initialization task to initialize the global variables and get pointers to RapidCode objects

 // in the RTTaskFunctions library.
 This needs to be called before any task that uses RapidCode objects.

-// Tell the task manager the name of the function to run as a task, the name
+// tell the task manager the name of the function to run as a task, the name

 // of the library that contains the function, and the directory where the